Void156/Discord.py-Weather-Bot/README.md

 https://home.openweathermap.org/users/sign_up<br/>
 https://locationiq.com/register

-Place each API key in their respective variable by opening the weather.py file.
+Place each API key in the settings file by editing settings.json with a text editor.

 Next get your bot token from: